-Were the horror movies of 2017 be better then 2016?
+Were the horror movies of 2017 better then in 2016?
 Judgement time has come.
 2017 is part of a bigger trend of horror going mainstream – studios invest more money and get more big names connected to horror projects.
 A good thing if you ask us.

 Check out the top horror releases of 2017.
 Please note that this list is in no particular order.

 Update: Also check out 2018 Horror Movies list!

 Split (US, 2017)

 Starring James McAvoy, Anya Taylor-Joy & Haley Lu Richardson